alexstarbuck/ai-therapist-wiki/docs/concepts/05-ai-therapist-funding.md

 - Budgeting:
 	- Determine the intensity of potential funding available (varies between 70 and 85% for MSP-s, depending on the consortium set-up, activities, etc.);
-	- How the partners will contribute, their share, when, ...;
+	- Draft the budget;
+	- Partners contributions and budget share;

 ## Quirks to Watch out for